nicolevanderhoeven/doing-it-in-public/content/Doing It in Public/Introduction.md

 [[Chapter 10 - The cost of not doing it in public]] concludes with a reminder of what happens when you *don't* learn in public.

-## Who is this book for?

-This book is for

 ### My story